Skip to Content

 Your mortgage lender will expect certain minimum income levels to verify that you are able to comfortably repay your loan.
 However, the USDA also sets maximum income levels to ensure that the loan program is devoting resources to the target homebuyers in low- to moderate-income households.

 These maximum income levels, known as income limits, are based on an adjusted annual basis that sets allowances for common household needs, such as vehicle maintenance, childcare, medical expenses and more.
-Income limits vary by family size and zip code, and the USDA adjusts these levels each year.
+Income limits vary by family size and zip code, and the USDA adjusts these levels each year in spring.

-For 2024, the standard USDA income limits in most U.S. counties are:
+For spring of 2024 to spring 2025, the standard USDA income limits in most U.S. counties are:

 • $110,650 for 1-4 member households